Kevin Newman Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.12 team ERA ranks 12th among all league pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th across all MLB pitching staffs.

-- Burnes (4-4) gets the starting nod for the Brewers in his 12th start of the season.
-He has a 3.68 ERA in 63 2/3 innings pitched, with 59 strikeouts.
+- Rea (2-3) gets the starting nod for the Brewers in his ninth start of the season.
+He has a 4.89 ERA in 42 1/3 innings pitched, with 35 strikeouts.

-- The righty last appeared on Saturday against the San Francisco Giants, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Sunday against the San Francisco Giants, when he tossed six innings, allowing four earned runs while giving up five hits.

+- In nine games this season, the 32-year-old has an ERA of 4.89, with 7.4 strikeouts per nine innings.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.